 What to serve with this recipe

-These slow cooker buttermilk mashed potatoes are extremely versatile and pair well with your favorite weeknight dinners or holiday recipes.
+These slow cooked buttermilk mashed potatoes are extremely versatile and pair well with your favorite weeknight dinners or holiday recipes.

 Recipe notes